7 Ways To Transform Caregiving From Burden To Opportunity

 Observing my mother through her tireless caregiving of my father during his hospice care in the last months of his life, I saw first-hand the enormous toll it takes on loved ones to care for the elderly and those in declining health.

 According to estimates from the National Alliance for Caregiving, during the past year, 65.7 million Americans (or 29 % of the adult U.S. adult population involving 31 percent of all U.S. households) served as family caregivers for an ill or disabled relative.

-In a report issued by the National Alliance for Caregiving, almost three-quarters of family caregivers of people age 50 or older, work while they are caring for the family member or friend, and nearly 70% of them make some kind of workplace accommodation — coming in late, leaving early, reducing work hours, taking a leave of absence, choosing early retirement.
+In a report issued by the National Alliance for Caregiving, almost three-quarters of family caregivers of people age 50 or older, work while they are caring for the family member or friend.
+Nearly 70% of them make some kind of workplace accommodation.
+Like coming in late, leaving early, reducing work hours, taking a leave of absence, choosing early retirement.